Revisiting the dynamics of interacting vector-like dark energy: Numerical Results

 \section{Numerical Results}

 In this section, we aim to numerically solve the autonomous system represented by equations \eqref{ODE10}, associated with a set of cosmological equations \eqref{frw_1}-\eqref{frw_2}.
 Our objective is to explore the characteristics of our model (for each interacting term $Q$) to explain the ongoing accelerated expansion of the Universe.
-Subsequently, we compare the predicted results with the most recent measurements of the Hubble parameter $H(z)$, Appendix \ref{appen_A}.
+Subsequently, we compare the predicted results with the most recent measurements of the Hubble parameter $H(z)$, Appendix \ref{appen_B}.
+We consider various parameter values and initial conditions with the aim of studying the behavior of cosmological parameters throughout the thermal history of the universe at intermediate redshifts.
+By investigating these several different parameter values and initial conditions, we can identify the range of potential evolutions for these cosmological parameters, all converging towards a common final-state attractor point.